greggersaurus/OpenSteamController/README.md

 ## [Firmware](./Firmware/)

-The work in this directory is geared towards creating a completely custom firwmare build for the Steam Controller.
-This project can be configured to have the controller act as a devleopment system that allows for querying peripherals and exploring or verifying system bejaviors.
+The work in this directory is geared towards creating a completely custom firmware build for the Steam Controller.
+This project can be configured to have the controller act as a development system that allows for querying peripherals and exploring or verifying system behaviors.
 Additionally the project can be configured for more practical purpose, such as behaving like a wired Nintendo Switch controller.